Floer theory for Hamiltonian PDE using model theory: Nonlinear Schr odinger equations of convolution type

 On the other hand, if the Hamiltonian $F_t$ describing the nonlinearity is only densly defined, it is typically a very hard problem to establish the existence of a corresponding Hamiltonian flow $\phi^F_t$ on the full phase space $\IH$.
-The problem is that the flow on $\IH$ is no longer the unique solution to an ordinary differential equation given by the Hamiltonian vector field $X^F_t$.
-In order to circumvent problems arising from missing regularity in the nonlinear term, in this paper we restrict ourselves to nonlinear Schr\"odinger equations \emph{of convolution type}, see \cite{K}.
-Instead of considering density functions of the form $f(|u|^2,x,t)$, from now on we consider density functions of the form $f(|u*\psi|^2,x,t)$, where $\psi\in C^{\infty}(S^1,\IR)$ is some fixed smoothing kernel and $f$ still denotes a smooth, real-valued function on $\IR^+\times S^1\times\IR$.
-Redefining the comparison with the above example and a short computation show that the resulting nonlinear Schr\"odinger equations are given by where $\del_1 f$ means derivative with respect to the first coordinate. \\
+The problem is that the flow on $\IH$ is no longer the unique solution of an ordinary differential equation given by the Hamiltonian vector field $X^F_t$.
+In order to circumvent problems arising from missing regularity in the nonlinear term, in this paper we hence work with a modification of the classical nonlinear Schr\"odinger equation, see \cite{K}.